ARAIDevHub/arai_ai_agents/docs/explanation.md

 ## Conclusion

-**ARIA AI Agents** leverages a *story-first, chain-of-thought approach* to generating content.
-By structuring the process akin to **Hollywood screenwriting** and dividing it into **seasons, episodes, and scenes**, ARIA creates vibrant, interconnected narratives.
+**ARAI AI Agents** leverages a *story-first, chain-of-thought approach* to generating content.
+By structuring the process akin to **Hollywood screenwriting** and dividing it into **seasons, episodes, and scenes**, ARAI creates vibrant, interconnected narratives.
 Each step references previous context, preventing repetitive output and fostering deeper engagement for readers (or social media audiences).

 If you’d like to learn more about setting up your environment or configuring connectors:

 - Check our [How-To Guides](./how-to-guides.md) for environment & API key setup
 - Look at the [Tutorials](./tutorials.md) for step-by-step instructions on building your first season-based storyline

-**Happy storytelling with ARIA!**
+**Happy storytelling with ARAI!**